GauteRSamuelsen/Markdown/User Guide.md

 - Animation match - A “score” of high well the new animation matches the current position of the skeleton.
 Lower is better, but higher is not necessarily bad visually.
 - Micro - Small scale, moment to moment.
 - Macro - Big scale, broad strokes.
-- UUS - Unreal Unit Speed.
+- UUS - Unreal Unit Speed/Second.
 Movement speed.

 ## Motion Matching Node in animation blueprints